 COBOL is the best programming language that uses side-by-side with mainframe computing.
-COBOL is essential for the global economy because most financial applications running on a Mainframe System with COBOL as a back-end system.
+COBOL is essential for the global economy because most financial applications run on a Mainframe System with COBOL as a back-end.

-Some information about its usage as of today specified below -
+Some information about its usage as of today -

 - Most of the banking transactions use the Mainframe COBOL applications.
-Example - About 96% of ATM swipes using COBOL Code.
+Example - About 96% of ATM transactions use COBOL code in the background.

-- Up to 71% of Fortune 500 companies uses the mainframe with COBOL as a back-end application to process their day-to-day transactions.
+- Up to 71% of Fortune 500 companies use the mainframe with COBOL as a back-end application to process their day-to-day transactions.

-- Using COBOL apps, 60 Million hospital patients receiving healthcare services.
+- 60 Million hospital patients receive healthcare services using COBOL apps.

-- 500+ MILLION mobile phones connect to COBOL directly or indirectly.
+- 500+ MILLION mobile phones connect to COBOL applications directly or indirectly.

-- 72K+ containers, 20K+ retirement plans are managed by COBOL programs.
+- 2K+ containers and 20K+ retirement plans are managed by programs developed in COBOL.

-So, "COBOL is Everywhere and supporting the systems that we are using every day quietly".
+So, "COBOL is everywhere and quietly supporting the systems that we are using in our day-to-day activities".

 Yes, it has.
-COBOL is the programming language that is refusing to retire from more than 6 Decades.
-As discussed above, 71% of fortune 500 companies using a mainframe.
-Even if the migration started today, it might definitely take decades to complete it.
+COBOL is the programming language that refuses to retire for more than 6 Decades.
+As discussed above, 71% of Fortune 500 companies use Mainframe systems.
+Even if the migration started today, it might take decades to complete.

-So, COBOL is the most wanted programming language for our day-to-day activities in today's world.
+So, COBOL is the most wanted programming language for our day-to-day activities today.
 It's not dead.
 It's not dying.
-It's not going to die in the near future and with us for more than decade..
+It will not die in the near future and will be with us for more than decades.
 So interested people can start their career with mainframe technologies".